Poddera/demo_api_angular/README.md

 npm install @angular/cli
 ```

 Once both are installed, you need to run `npm install` in order to install the project dependencies.
-Then you can execute the development server as explained in the next section and access `http://localhost:4200/login` to see the login page.
+Then you can execute the development server as explained in the next section and access `http://localhost:4200` to see the landing page.

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/login`.
+Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build